More Power to Disability Justice Activists and Organisations.

 These OPD leaders are skilled and passionate about creating positive change.
 They understand the priorities of their members, and they have the right to speak for themselves.

-Grants for disabled people constitute just 3% of all human rights funding, even though disabled people make up 16% of the world’s population.
+Yet they hardly receive or control any funding at all: Grants for disabled people constitute just 3% of all human rights funding, even though disabled people make up 16% of the world’s population.

-As stated by the GLAD research, “the quality of funding is as important as its quantity”.
+Even that tiny amount is mostly spent and controlled by others.
+Recent research published by the Global Action on Disability (GLAD) network states that “the quality of funding is as important as its quantity”.
 When a trickle of funding does reach disabled activists and their organisations, they are often told how to spend it by funders and intermediaries.
 The funding is usually short-term and inflexible and cannot be used to focus on the priorities of disabled activists themselves, including movement building.

 More and better funding for disability justice means transferring real power and resources to activists and organisations who know best what needs to be done and who can do it well.
 One approach is participatory grant-making, where disabled activists themselves choose who should get funding.